 Data Scientist with focus on Python

 - Implement relevant data science projects with the help of knowledge from the subject domain

 - Apply performance metrics and models of supervised and unsupervised learning with sklearn

 - Know the basics of data storytelling

-Our recognized certificate of completion, which you will receive upon successful completion of our bootcamps, is especially valuable for career changers because it certifies and confirms your new data science skills.
+Particularly for career changers our recognized Certificate of completionwhich you receive upon successful completion of our bootcamps, is so valuable because it certifies and thus validates your new Data Science skills.

-Find out about start dates, duration, prices and requirements on our bootcamp pages:
+Find out about start dates, duration, prices and requirements on our bootcamp pages here.

 World Economic Forum (2020): The Future of Jobs Report 2022 [05.04.2022]

 Stack Exchange (2021): Data science without knowledge of a specific topic, is it worth pursuing as a career?
 [07.04.2022]